-On attendance: It’s just another data point, and it doesn’t tell all, because there are so many forces at work: weather and opponent and pricing and circumstances in the standings.
-But we know enough about the Nationals and Washington’s baseball fandom to say with some certainty what attendance will be.
+On attendance: It's just another data point, and it doesn't tell all, because there are so many forces at work: weather and opponent and pricing and circumstances in the standings.
+But we know enough about the Nationals and Washington's baseball fandom to say with some certainty what the attendance will be.

 Since the Nats grew to be good — winning their first division title in 2012 — they have ranked first, 12th, second, 13th, second and second (for now this season) in victories.
 In that time, they have ranked 14th, 11th, 12th, 11th, 14th and this year sit 12th in attendance.
-They haven’t averaged more than 32,745 or less than 30,010.
+They haven't averaged more than 32,745 or less than 30,010.
 The crowds are reliable, not spectacular.
-What could happen to make them pass the Cardinals or Dodgers or Yankees?
+What could happen to make them pass the St. Louis Cardinals or Dodgers or Yankees?
 Nothing.
-But couldn’t they blow by the Brewers or Rockies or Blue Jays, all of whom they trail in attendance this season?
+But couldn't they blow by the Milwaukee Brewers or Colorado Rockies or Toronto Blue Jays, all of whom they trail in attendance this season?

 A conclusion: The Nats have their fan base, at least until they advance in the playoffs or — if you can imagine — win a World Series.
-Like most MLB clubs, the team doesn’t release data on their season-ticket base.
-Asked Monday, a club spokesperson said only that “2018 will be the highest year ever for ticket sales including season plans and total tickets sold.”
+Like most MLB clubs, the team doesn't release data on its season-ticket base.
+Asked Monday, a club spokesperson said only that "2018 will be the highest year ever for ticket sales including season plans and total tickets sold."

 But their core: Those are the people who were excited about a Sunday of possibility.
-Those are the people who stayed after the Nats beat the Phillies.
-Those are the people who watched the Braves come back on the Marlins on the massive center field video board.
+Those are the people who stayed after the Nats beat the Philadelphia Phillies.
+Those are the people who watched the Atlanta Braves come back on the Marlins on the massive center field video board.
 And those are the people who stood and cheered when Atlanta walked off Miami, ending the division race, and embraced the Nationals players as they emerged to celebrate on the field.